babelomics/SFtool/README.md

 ### <a name="final_report">Final report</a>

-A final report is generated with secondary findings for all categories chosen in the SF tool.
+A final report (xlxs file) is generated with secondary findings for all categories chosen in the SF tool.
 This file contains several tabs:
 * **Versions and Paths** tab: Describes the versions of the different tools and databases, as well as information about the directories used during execution.
 * **PR results** (Personal Risk results) tab (if executed): Lists the variants detected in the sample corresponding to the personal risk category
  (previously described personal risk file) but with a series of restrictions according to ACMG: all pathogenic or likely pathogenic variants with autosomal dominant, semi-dominant, or X-linked inheritance modes are reported.
 If the inheritance mode is recessive, only homozygous variants and compound heterozygotes
  (2 variants in the same gene) are reported.
 Other restrictions (specific variants as described in the HFE gene or specific consequences like in the TTN gene) are also applied
-(see all restrictions and inheritance model for each gene [here](https://docs.google.com/spreadsheets/d/1IrpmAZlqeDacV7oUej7HtLCEnkyvECeZZlXSnktfHGA/edit#gid=0)).
+(see all restrictions and inheritance model for each gene [here](https://www.gimjournal.org/article/S1098-3600(23)00879-1/fulltext#tbl1)).
 For each variant, the following information is provided:
    - **Variant**, in the form chr:pos:REF:ALT
    - **Gene**: gene where the variant occurs
    - **Genotype**: zygosity of the variant (HET or HOM)
    - **rs**: rs identifier (dbSNP) associated with the variant
-   - **IntervarConsequence**: consequence according to the Intervar tool
+   - **Consequence**: [variant consequence](https://www.ensembl.org/info/genome/variation/prediction/predicted_data.html) according to the GeneBe tool
-   - **IntervarClassification**: ACMG classification of the variant according to the Intervar tool
+   - **GeneBeClassification**: ACMG classification of the variant according to the GeneBe tool
    - **ClinvarClinicalSignificance**: classification of the variant according to the Clinvar database
    - **ReviewStatus**: review of the variant according to the Clinvar database, with possible values: 0 - No assertion criteria and/or evidence, 1 - Single submitter or conflicting interpretations; 2 - Multiple submitters, no conflicts; 3 - Expert panel review; 4 - Clinical practice guideline
    - **ClinvarID**: variant identifier according to the Clinvar database
-   - **Orpha**: Orpha identifier and term associated with the variant, extracted from Intervar
+   - **Orpha**: Orpha identifier associated with the variant, extracted from the GeneBe tool
    - **Phenotype**: phenotype described according to ACMG and extracted from the corresponding category list (personal risk or reproductive and offspring risk) for the variant gene
-   - **ACMG_version**: ACMG version by which the variant gene was included in the corresponding category (obtained from personal risk or reproductive and offspring risk)
+   - **ACMG_version**: ACMG version by which the variant gene was included in the corresponding category (obtained from personal risk list)
    - **OMIM_disorder**: OMIM identifier extracted from the personal risk or reproductive and offspring risk lists
    - **inheritance**: inheritance mode to consider for the gene, obtained from the personal risk or reproductive and offspring risk lists
    - **variants_to_report**: variants to report according to ACMG recommendations, obtained from the personal risk or reproductive and offspring risk lists